STMicroelectronics/stm32ai-modelzoo/semantic_segmentation/src/README.md

 The 3 quantization path attributes are used to specify a dataset for the quantization process.
 If these attributes are not provided and a training set is available, the training set is used for the quantization.
 However, training sets can be quite large and the quantization process can take a long time to run.
 To avoid this issue, you can set the `quantization_split` attribute to use only a random portion of the dataset for quantization.

-**Please ensure that the segmentation masks are formatted as images with pixel values as integers.
-Each integer should correspond to a different class label, effectively segmenting the image into regions based on the class they belong to.**

 </details></ul>
 <ul><details open><summary><a href="#2-4">2.4 Apply image preprocessing</a></summary><a id="2-4"></a>